nerijusdu/vesa/README.md

 ```

 ### Setup github actions releases

-To create easy realeases using github actions copy files from `github-actions` folder to your projects `.github/workflows` folder.
+To create easy releases using github actions copy files from `github-actions` folder to your projects `.github/workflows` folder.

 Open `release.yml` file and update environment variables and required secrets to your github repository.